RoliSoft/Host-Scanner/README.md

 	  -r [ --resolve ]        Resolves vulnerable CPE names to their actual package names depending on the automatically detected operating system of the host.

+	  -o [ --output-latex ] arg Exports the scan results into a LaTeX file, with all the available information gathered during the scan.

 	  -x [ --passive ]        Globally disables active reconnaissance.
 Functionality using active scanning will break, but ensures no accidental active scans will be initiated, which might get construed as hostile.